-Finally, we aim to motivate independent reading through our active library lessons and through a range of class-shared novels in each year by a range of authors.
+Finally, we aim to motivate independent reading through our active library lessons and through a range of class-shared novels in each year, from David Almond and Michael Morpurgo to Celia Rees and Phillip Pullman.
 Our aim is to encourage students to continue to read widely throughout their study of English at Hitchin Girls' School.